deep-medi/DeepmediFingerKit/README.md

 ## License

-DeepmediFingerKit is available under the MIT license.
+DeepmediFingerKit is available under the BSD license.
 See the LICENSE file for more info.